ZL30/1.SOC-Automation/Scenario 1/README.md

 🛡️ This PowerShell example encodes the ```command Write-Host "Hello Attacker"``` into Base64 using ```[System.Text.Encoding]::Unicode.GetBytes()``` and ```[Convert]::ToBase64String()```.
 Attackers often use this -EncodedCommand technique to hide the real command and evade basic detection, making it a common indicator for malicious PowerShell activity.

+3️⃣ The alert should appear in Wazuh Dashboard.

-⚠️ High-Severity Alert — Wazuh detected the execution of a PowerShell command using the -EncodedCommand parameter on host Win10 (192.168.100.6).
+⚠️ High-Severity Alert — Wazuh detected the execution of a PowerShell command using the -EncodedCommand parameter on host Win10 (xx.xx.xx.xx).
 This technique (MITRE ATT&CK T1059.001) is commonly used by attackers to run obfuscated scripts and evade detection.
 The captured command was encoded in Base64, indicating a possible malicious or stealth activity requiring immediate investigation.

 ![SOC Automation Diagram](image/Wazuh-alert.PNG)

-3️⃣ Wazuh → Shuffle Integration
+4️⃣ Wazuh → Shuffle Integration

-Add to /var/ossec/etc/ossec.conf:
+Add to ```/var/ossec/etc/ossec.conf```:

 ```xml
 <integration>